arigo/BaroqueUI/README.md

 simplifies the logic you need and avoids bugs due to a rarely-tested use case.
 If you say ``concurrent: true``, then you must handle the case that events might be called for both controllers concurrently.

+There are three kinds of trackers:

+* Hover trackers, which have colliders and an ``OnEnter``, ``OnMoveOver`` and/or ``OnLeave`` method.
+At any point in time, each controller is "inside" zero or one hover tracker.

+* Non-hover local trackers: they have colliders but only other event methods, like ``OnTriggerDown``.
+They are never the controller's hover tracker, but the event methods are called anyway if the current hover tracker doesn't implement the same methods.

+* Global trackers: same as non-hover local trackers, but without colliders.
+  These trackers are always at a lower priority than the local trackers.

 Event sets